 But like most moms, as much as I cherished sleep, I didn’t think it was a priority.

 However, after my 4th baby was born I realized that getting enough quality sleep was directly related to achieving my goals.
 When I got better sleep, I was happier and more patient.
 Which meant my kids were happier and we had fewer tantrums.

 Plus, I was working hard to lose the weight that stacked up over 4 pregnancies and I found that the better sleep I got, the easier it was to eat healthy and lose weight.

-Sleep literally impacts every area of ours lives.
-Yet how often does quality sleep fall very low on our list of priorities?
+Sleep impacts every area of our lives.
+Getting quality sleep is linked to better general health, lower stress, and a longer lifespan.
+Yet how often does getting enough quality sleep fall to the bottom of our list of priorities?

 But sleep deprivation is literally killing people through the associated health problems that come with it.
 And like the oxygen masks on an airplane, if you want to help other people (i.e. your kids) you need to make sure your mask is on.

 Simply put: You need better sleep.

 And making just a few changes to your routine can dramatically increase the quality of your sleep and your life.

 Here’s how you can get better sleep tonight: